 It’s a common story in Europe, really: someone tries to build something, and instead, they find a Roman archaeological site!

-Such is the story of this Roman temple in Cordoba, which you can find right next door to the distinctly modern city hall.
+Such is the story of this Roman temple in Córdoba, which you can find right next door to the distinctly modern city hall.

-In the 1950s, plans to expand the city hall were interrupted by the discovery of this temple, which is now a quick and interesting stop when visiting Cordoba.
+In the 1950s, plans to expand the city hall were interrupted by the discovery of this temple, which is now a quick and interesting stop when visiting Córdoba.

 People-watch in Plaza de la Corredera.

-Sprawling, charming, and generally packed with people enjoying a tinto verano and some tapas, the Plaza de la Corredera is the largest square in Cordoba.
+Sprawling, charming, and generally packed with people enjoying a tinto verano and some tapas, the Plaza de la Corredera is the largest square in Córdoba.

-It’s a fun stop on any Cordoba itinerary and reminds me forcefully of the famous Plaza Mayor in Madrid!
+It’s a fun stop on any Córdoba itinerary and reminds me forcefully of the famous Plaza Mayor in Madrid!

-Explore the patios of Cordoba.
+Explore the patios of Córdoba.

-Cordoba is famous for its patios, which have acted as relaxed, outdoor gathering spaces for centuries.
+Córdoba is famous for its patios, which have acted as relaxed, outdoor gathering spaces for centuries and are now known for their beauty and many, many flowerpots.

 Today, you can visit several patios around town that have been repurposed as everything from restaurants to museums (like at the Palacio de Viana).